 E.g., A pack of coffee was over in a week

 Location - geographical identifiers of an object, such as a restaurant or a store.

-Atmosphere - how comfortable a place is, its interior design, what kind of clientele it gets.
-Generally used to describe cafes, restaurants and stores.
+Atmosphere - how comfortable a place is, its interior design, and what kind of clientele it gets.
+Generally used to describe cafes, restaurants, and stores.